ermaccer/ermaccer.github.io/_posts/plugins/2021-12-28-mh2censorshippatch.md

 - Heads can be smashed using melee weapons such as baseball bat
 - Heads can be smashed in executions
 - Blood pools no longer instantly disappear

-Note that there's still content to revert/change in order to get 100% censorship free experience.
-This includes file changes.

 ## Installation